DynamicLLM/LLM2024/Installation/GoogleColab.md

 Welcome to Colab   https://colab.research.google.com/, for using Google Colab with GitHubplease read this tutorial:  https://colab.research.google.com/github/googlecolab/colabtools/blob/main/notebooks/colab-github-demo.ipynb

-How to make Google Colab access Github private repositories?
+**Changing a repository's visibility:** On GitHub, navigate to the main page of the repository.
+Under your repository name, click Settings.
+In the "Danger Zone" section, to the right of to "Change repository visibility", click Change visibility.
+Select a visibility

-Go to colab main page colab.research.google.com.
+**Make Google Colab access Github private repositories**   Go to colab main page colab.research.google.com.
 Go to GitHub tab.
 Check the checkbox with the label "include private repos".
 Then colab will request access to your private GitHub data, you should provide it.
 After this you should see private repos in a list when you try to save a notebook in GitHub.

-How to invite a collaborator to view/edit private repository?
-Under your repository name, click  Settings.
+**Invite a collaborator to view/edit private repository**  Under your repository name, click  Settings.
 In the "Access" section of the sidebar, click  Collaborators.
 Click Add people.